-Founded in 1976 Michigan NAVHDA is local chapter of The North American Versatile Hunting Dog Association (NAVHDA).
+Founded in 1976 Michigan NAVHDA is a local chapter of The North American Versatile Hunting Dog Association (NAVHDA).

 NAVHDA is an international, nonprofit organization whose purpose is to foster, promote, and improve the versatile hunting dog breeds in North America.
 Visit the NAVHDA website for more information.

 We are one are one of three local chapters in Michigan (the other two being Southeast Michigan Chapter and Northern Michigan Chapter).
 Our members are generally located throughout the western part of the lower portion of the state (Kalamazoo, Grand Rapids, Muskegon etc...).

 Our club is a volunteer organization.
 We provide training grounds, required training permits from Michigan DNR, structured training days, some equipment and training birds for our members.
 We also run several NAVHDA sanctioned testing events each year.